benhurley/pretty-tickets/README.md

 ## From Purchase to Presentation, We've Got You Covered

-Transform purchases into beautiful ticket replicas made for gifting digitally.
+Turn ordinary purchases into beautiful commemorative tickets.

 ![Homepage](./public/screenshot.png)